 When I first decided to make this cocktail, I sort of ignored that my bar book called for Cherry Heering liqueur.
 I knew I had a Kirschwasser (Kirsch) in my liquor cabinet but when I started to dig further into the ingredients and history, I found one thing repeated over and over.
 Do not substitute a cherry brandy like Kirsch for the Cherry Heering.
 Great; my plans were completely dashed.
 Still, I found the Cheery Heering and am sort of glad it worked out that I had to use it; I love this liqueur.

-During my information gathering, I noticed one suggestion that this could also qualify as a brunch cocktail if poured over rocks in a highball glass and topped with some additional orange juice.
-I found it more perfect using a lowball glass as much more OJ and the spirits would have been lost but let me tell you this would be a GREAT introduction to Scotch…both of these cocktails were simply divine.
+During my information gathering, I noticed one suggestion that this could also qualify as a brunch cocktail if poured over rocks in a highball glass and topped with some additional orange juice and I’ve found that version to actually be my preference.
 I love how the ingredients remained separated and beautiful when I topped the finished product with some Cara Cara orange juice; tell me that those layers don’t say it all…Blood and Sand.
-I thought so too!

 I was provided with a sample bottle of Dewar’s White Label however all commentary is my own.